kovzol/lxx/README.md

 This software project attempts to support finding citations of the Septuaginta in the New Testament automatically.
-The work is based on the Sword Project.
+The work is based on The SWORD Project.

 ## The method used